bbauska/css-mastering-css/README.md

 You can use any of the combinations of these properties that you love to use, in almost any order

-### MULTIPLE BACKGROUNDS
+<h2>MULTIPLE BACKGROUNDS</h2>

-###### CSS3 added support for various backgrounds, which layer over the top of each other.
+CSS3 added support for various backgrounds, which layer over the top of each other.
 Any property related to the backgrounds can take a comma (,) separated list, like this:

 <pre>
 .tagname {